golincode/pattern/docs/chapters/iv-non-functional-spec.md

 ### Portability

 Explain how portable the system is, list limitations.
-For example, if it’s designed to run on Unix-based servers rather than Windows.
+For example, if it’s designed to run on Windows-based servers rather than Unix-based systems.